ToolGrid — Product & Engineering

 Required variables often go missing.
 Teams forget to add new variables.
 New developers do not know what to add.
 Applications fail to start.
 Error messages are unclear.
 Debugging takes time.

-This tool automates checking.
+This environment variable manager automates checking so you can validate env file or use an env file editor online.
 It reads your .env file content.
 It parses each variable.
 It validates names and values.
 It checks framework requirements.
 It calculates a health score.
 It finds security issues.
 It shows what to fix.

 Developers validate new .env files before deployment.
 They paste content into the tool.
 They select their framework.
 They check the health score.
 They fix errors before using the file.